jhasiddhant/movie-recommendation-system/README.md

 ## Requirements

-To run this recommendation system, you will need the following software:
+To run this recommendation system, you will need the following:

 Python 3.9.12
 <br />